 9. Backwards Sole Circle

 Some of the best gymnastic moves are found at mid-levels.
 The backward sole circle is a level 5 gymnastic move and starts completely above the bar.
 The gymnast places the soles of their feet on the bar with straight legs along with their hands.
 In this folded position they then swing backward and completely around the bar.
+This book on Amazon has some tips to get it right.

 10. Blind Change